My Training & Qualifications

 - Life-threatening and terminal illness

-I am an LGBT – positive practitioner
+I am an LGBTQ – positive practitioner

 I also have an interest in working with parents of premature babies & babies born with serious illnesses, and parents who have lost a child.
 I am part of the network of counsellors working for BLISS, a national charity working in this field.